Fresh organic juice cleanse bottles and ingredients - colorful pressed juices with kale, carrots, beets, apples and vegetables on marble countertop

 4. Sugary Drinks

-Not all juice cleanses are created equal, be sure to look at the amount of sugar per day and if you're really interested look to see that you're getting a wide variety of fruits and vegetables.
+Skip any beverages that contain added sugars, such as sodas or store-bought juices with added sugar.
+Not all juice cleanses are created equal — be sure to look at the amount of sugar per day and ensure you're getting a wide variety of fruits and vegetables.

-Navigating the Temptations
+Navigating Temptations

 Let's face it, sticking to a juice cleanse can be challenging, especially when you're surrounded by the temptations of solid food.
 Here are some tips to help you stay on track: